Agent One: now live on invideoAgent One: now live on invideoclose

 Not convenience.
 Not simplicity.
 Control.

 If you want an open model with no usage caps, no API dependency, and the ability to run locally, Wan is one of the most important options in the category.
 That is why technical creators pay attention to it.
 The real advantage is not just that it is free.
-It is that you can fine-tune it on your own characters, your own world data, and your own pipeline.
+It is so that you can fine-tune it on your own characters, your own world data, and your own pipeline.

 For long-form work, that matters.